 How do I keep online and offline activity private?

 FileVault's capabilities only extend as far as user data and file encryption.
-Other things you do on your Mac, like web browsing, chatting via messaging apps, downloading software, and more, are not that private.
+Other things you do on your Mac, like web browsing, downloading software, or connecting to public Wi-Fi networks are not that private.

-For me, the best option to keep my online and offline activity private is to use CleanMyMac X.
+For us, the best option to keep online and offline activity private is to use CleanMyMac.

-CleanMyMac X is the best Mac utility toolbox designed to clean, protect, and optimize your system, providing flawless performance.
+CleanMyMac is a Mac cleaner app designed to show your Mac some care: clean, protect, and optimize your system, providing flawless performance.

-The latest edition of MacPaw's leading utility tool comes with a Privacy feature that lets you wipe off all unwanted traces, delete browsing history, remove downloads, clear cookies, etc. All you need is to choose a convenient timeslot and let CleanMyMac X take care of the rest.
+The latest edition of MacPaw's leading app comes with the Protection feature that lets you wipe off all unwanted traces, delete browsing history, remove downloads, and clear cookies as well as remove malware and manage application permissions.
+All you need to do is choose a convenient timeslot and let CleanMyMac take care of the rest.
+Start your free CleanMyMac trial and check out how it works.

 Security and privacy should be your top priority in a world where computer viruses and data theft are rife.
-The tools like FileVault and CleanMyMac X guarantee extra protection and assure that your information will not be compromised.
+The tools like FileVault and CleanMyMac guarantee extra protection and ensure that your information will not be compromised.